Bulgaria

 Archaeological and Historical context

-The National archaeological reserve “Deultum-Debelt” is located 17 km southwest from Burgas.
+The National Archaeological Reserve “Deultum-Debelt” is located 17 km southwest of Burgas.
 Develton (Thracian: Debelton, "two-swamp area") was founded as an emporium of Apollonia Pontica in the 7th century BCE.
 From the 6th century to the 4th century BCE, the settlement served as an important trade center between Thracians and Greeks.
 It was annexed to the Roman Empire in 46 CE and became part of the province of Thrace.
 Emperor Vespasian established a colonia of the veterans from the VIII Augusta legion there.
 The city had an extensive territory, as attested by the inscriptions from Panchevo and Sladki Kladenci near Burgas.
 Between 130 and 150 CE, the city suffered serious damage from barbarian attacks.
 By the end of the 2nd century and the beginning of the 3rd century, Deultum had an area of approximately 62 acres (0.25 sq km) and there were temples dedicated to Asclepius and Cybele.
 A mint was active at Deultum from the reign of Emperor Caracalla to that of Philip the Arab.
 The city is mentioned in the Antonine Itinerary, composed in the early 3rd century.
-Deultum was sacked by the Goths in the second half of the 3rd century and was rebuilt shortly after but on a smaller scale.
+Deultum was sacked by the Goths in the second half of the 3rd century and was rebuilt shortly after, but on a smaller scale.

 After the capital was moved from Rome to Constantinople in the 4th century, Deultum became part of the defense system of the Roman Empire against the barbarian invasions, and a 5000 sq. m. fortification was built.
 During the medieval period, it was a border town between the Bulgarian Kingdom and the Byzantine Empire.